Lê Nguyễn Bảo Ngọc: Beauty contest

 The first beauty contest she participated in was Miss Vietnam 2020, where she entered the top 22.
 In 2022, she participated in Miss World Vietnam 2022 and won the first runner-up, along with other secondary awards: Beauty with a Purpose, Fashion Designer Award, top 5 Miss Talent, top 6 Head to Head Challenge and top 8 Queen Talks.

 After Miss World Vietnam 2022, she was chosen to represent Vietnam at the 50th edition of Miss Intercontinental, taking place on October 14, 2022, in Sharm El Sheikh, Egypt.
-In the 50th anniversary of the contest, she surpassed 70 contestants and was crowned by the previous winner, Cindy Obeñita from the Philippines.
-In 2023, she passed the title to Chatnalin Chotjirawarachat from Thailand.
+In the 50th anniversary of the contest, she surpassed 70 contestants and was crowned by the previous winner, Cindy Obeñita of the Philippines.
+In 2023, she passed the title to Chatnalin Chotjirawarachat of Thailand.
 Besides, she also won the title of Miss Intercontinental Asia and Oceania.

 In 2025, she was announced to represent Vietnam at the 73rd Miss World, with the title awarded "Miss World Vietnam 2024".